Aryo15/AI-Agent-basic/README.md

 This repository contains two primary components:

-1.  **`Agent_Prototype.ipynb`**: A Google Colab notebook that serves as the interactive "workbench."
+1.  **`run.ipynb`**: A Google Colab notebook that serves as the interactive "workbench."
 Use this to understand how the agent is built, test individual components, and experiment with the logic.
 2.  **`main.py`**: The final, production-ready Python application.
 This single file contains all the code needed to initialize the knowledge base, define the agent, and run the FastAPI server.
 This file is generated and exported from the Colab notebook.

 ---